-If you believe that we have failed to provide these services or discriminated in another way on the basis of race, color, national origin, age, disability, or sex, you can file a grievance with the Civil Rights Coordinator of your Local Plan.
+If you believe that we have failed to provide these services or discriminated in another way on the basis of race, color, national origin, age, disability, religion, or sex (including pregnancy, sexual orientation, and gender identity), you can file a grievance with the Civil Rights Coordinator of your Local Plan.
 You can file a grievance in person or by mail, fax, or email.
 If you need help filing a grievance, your Local Plan's Civil Rights Coordinator is available to help you.

-Members may file a complaint with the HHS Office of Civil Rights, OPM, or FEHB Program Carriers.
+Members may file a complaint with the HHS Office for Civil Rights, OPM, or PSHB Program Carriers.